Exploring disaster recovery as a service (DRaaS) benefits

 Business continuity requires companies to put in place a disaster recovery (DR) strategy and solution.
 But many organizations find that the barriers to successfully achieving an effective DR implementation are formidable.
 In particular, creating a parallel infrastructure with all the power, cooling, hardware, and software requirements capable of supporting the entire operations in case of disaster is very challenging due to the large investments in time and money required.

-Because of this, most companies make compromises when deciding which data and applications to recover first, and which ones have to wait.
+Because of this, most companies compromise when deciding which data and applications to recover first and which ones have to wait.
 For many organizations, this means prioritizing a small set of mission-critical applications.
 If or when a disaster strikes, they cross their fingers and hope that no one notices that some business-critical and “best-effort” applications are down for what can be extended periods of time.

 DRaaS solutions generally work by taking advantage of cloud-based disaster recovery (DR) orchestration engines found in modern data management platforms or in some cases a stand-alone DR solution.
 They use the data management platform’s snapshot-based backups and data replication capabilities to move the organization’s data offsite to the public cloud.